auth0/java-jwt/README.md

 When verifying a token the time validation occurs automatically, resulting in a `JWTVerificationException` being thrown when the values are invalid.
 If any of the previous fields are missing they won't be considered in this validation.

-To specify a **leeway window** in which the *Token* should still be considered valid, use the `acceptLeeway()` method in the `JWTVerifier` builder and pass a positive seconds value.
+To specify a **leeway window** in which the token should still be considered valid, use the `acceptLeeway()` method in the `JWTVerifier` builder and pass a positive seconds value.
 This applies to every item listed above.

 ```Java
 JWTVerifier verifier = JWT.require(algorithm)